joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6492331/2025/07/14/red-sox-mlb-draft-pitchers-kyson-witherspoon/

 **Power versus weight: Are the Tour de France's top climbers getting heavier?**\
-`Jonas Vingegaard has added muscle mass to improve his explosivity this year — and the Dane is not alone `\
+`Jonas Vingegaard has added muscle mass to improve his explosivity this year âÂ and the Dane is not alone `\
 https://nytimes.com/athletic/6491251/2025/07/14/cyclist-weight-power-climbers-tour-de-france/

 **Training, baseball and the Costa del Sol: Fabian Hurzeler on plotting Brighton's pre-season**\